Lucid Marketplace Agreement

 6.1 Ownership of Lucid Technology.
 This Agreement contains a non-exclusive right to access and use the Lucid Services during the Term, not a transfer of title to the Lucid Technology.
-As between You and Lucid, all Intellectual Property Rights in and to the Lucid Marketplace Data, Lucid Marketplace and Lucid Technology belong exclusively to Lucid Holdings, LLC and its licensors.
+As between You and Lucid, all Intellectual Property Rights in and to the Lucid Marketplace Data, Lucid Marketplace and Lucid Technology belong exclusively to Lucid Holdings, I and its licensors.
 You are granted no licenses of any kind to any Intellectual Property Rights of Lucid.
 You shall not delete or in any manner alter the copyright, trademark, or other proprietary rights notices or markings that appear on the Lucid Marketplace Interface, unless otherwise agreed by Lucid in writing.
 Lucid reserves the right to make changes and updates to the functionality or performance of the Lucid Services from time to time at its sole discretion.
-To the extent You or Your Users or Your Respondents provide any suggestions, comments or other feedback related to the Lucid Services or the Lucid Technology (“Feedback”), You grant Lucid Holdings, LLC a worldwide, non-exclusive, perpetual, irrevocable, royalty-free, sublicenseable, transferable license to use such Feedback or subject matter thereof in any way and without limitation.
+To the extent You or Your Users or Your Respondents provide any suggestions, comments or other feedback related to the Lucid Services or the Lucid Technology (“Feedback”), You grant Lucid Holdings, Inc. a worldwide, non-exclusive, perpetual, irrevocable, royalty-free, sublicenseable, transferable license to use such Feedback or subject matter thereof in any way and without limitation.

 6.2 Your Rights and Responsibilities.
 You shall have sole responsibility for the accuracy, quality, integrity, reliability, and appropriateness of Your Sample and Supplier Services.
 You shall be responsible for ensuring that Your Sample has been processed by You in accordance with Applicable Laws and the Code.
 During the Term of this Agreement, Suppliers have the right to view, access, or download some portion of the Respondent Screening Data from the Lucid Marketplace related to a Buyer Opportunity for 30 days following each Respondent’s last interaction in the Lucid Marketplace specific to that Buyer Opportunity.